Carbon Literacy Action Day

 Just like Carbon Literacy itself, there is no ‘one size fits all’ approach to taking part in the Action Day.
 You can get involved in any way that suits you, your organisation or your community.

-To find out more information about how you can get involved this year, we’ve come up with the following five pathways to help you figure out what you can do to take part .
+We’ve also come up with the following five pathways to help you figure out how you can take part.

-Please click on the pathway below which sounds most like you.
+Simply click on the pathway below which sounds most like you.

 “The training empowered [staff] to engage more readily with our sustainable business model and made a big impact on the team.
 As a result of the training, this work has in itself become sustainable, with people taking ownership of their own responsibilities towards climate change, both in and out of work.”